-- A member of a campus police department or a campus security department of an institution - Any individual or individuals who have responsibility for campus security but who do not constitute a campus police department or a campus security department - Any individual or organization specified in an institutions statement of campus security officers as an individual or an organization to which students and employees should report criminal offenses. - An official of an institution who has significant responsibility for students and campus activities.
+- A member of a campus police department or a campus security department of an institution - Any individual or individuals who have responsibility for campus security but who do not constitute a campus police department or a campus security department. - Any individual or organization specified in an institution's statement of campus security officers as an individual or an organization to which students and employees should report criminal offenses.

+An official of an institution who has significant responsibility for students and campus activities.
 Including, but not limited to, student housing, student discipline and campus judicial proceedings.
-An official is defined as any person who has the authority and the duty to take action or respond to particular issues on behalf of the institution.
+An official is defined as any person who has the authority and the duty to act or respond to issues on behalf of the institution.

-Security and Access to Campus Facilities 2014 lk
+Security and Access to Campus Facilities

 During business hours, the University (excluding certain housing facilities) will be open to students, parents, employees, contractors, guests, and invitees.
 During non-business hours access to all University facilities is by key, if issued, or by admittance via the Department of Campus Safety or Residence Life staff.
 In the case of periods of extended closing, the University will admit only those with prior written approval to all facilities.

 Residence halls are secured 24 hours a day.
 Over extended breaks, the doors of all halls will be secured around the clock.
-Some facilities may have individual hours, which may vary at different times of the year.
+Some facilities may have individual hours that may vary at different times of the year.
 In these cases, the facilities will be secured according to schedules developed by the department responsible for the facility.
 Emergencies may necessitate changes or alterations to any posted schedules.
 The Hackettstown campus of Centenary University is an open campus.
-While the entire campus community is encouraged to practice personal safety awareness, The Security Department works in conjunction with the Hackettstown Police Department to insure a regular patrol of the campus by the police.
-Centenary University security patrols the campus 24 hours a day, 7 days a week on foot and utilizing electric and gasoline carts.
-Emergency telephones have been strategically placed in the Founders Parking Lot.
+While the entire campus community is encouraged to practice personal safety awareness, The Security Department works in conjunction with the Hackettstown Police Department to ensure a regular patrol of the campus by the police.
+Centenary University security patrols the campus 24 hours a day, 7 days a week on foot and utilizing an electric cart.